epccs/Gravimetric/Manager/manager/PointToMultiPoint.md

 ```

-## Cmd 0 from a Raspberry Pi read the shield address
+## Cmd 0 from a Raspberry Pi read the serial multi-drop address

-The host can read the local RPU_ADDRESS with the I2C1 port.
+The local host can read the local serial multi-drop address from the manager.

+This will not active normal mode.

 ```
 python3